 About the Kansas City Chiefs

-This is another example of the Kansas City Chiefs commitment to playing an active role in our community.
+This is another example of the Kansas City Chiefs commitment to playing an active role in the community.
 The Hunt family has made corporate citizenship and charitable giving a priority for the Chiefs.
 Those efforts focus on organizations and programs which improve the cultural climate in our region, support families and children in crisis, improve health and wellness among children as well as preserve the legacy and history of the game of football.
-One way the organization supports these efforts is through Chiefs Community Caring Team visits such as this Last year alone, the Chiefs Community Caring Team’s hunger relief programming was responsible for providing nearly 105,000 meals throughout Chiefs Kingdom.
+One way the organization supports these efforts is through Chiefs Community Caring Team visits such as this.
+Last year alone, the Chiefs Community Caring Team’s hunger relief programming was responsible for providing nearly 300,000 meals throughout Chiefs Kingdom.

 About Harvesters – The Community Food Network

 Harvesters is a regional food bank and was Feeding America’s 2011 Food Bank of the Year.
 Serving a 26-county area of northwestern Missouri and northeastern Kansas, Harvesters provides food and related household products to more than 620 not-for-profit agencies including emergency food pantries, community kitchens, shelters and others.
 Agencies in Harvesters’ network provide food assistance to as many as 141,500 different people each month.
 Harvesters, which was founded in 1979, is a certified member of Feeding America, a nationwide network of more than 200 food banks, serving all 50 states.
-For more information, visit www.harvesters.org.
+For more information, visit harvesters.org.